nasaer0923/starter-academic/content/publication/a-bayesian-based-approach-for-public-sentiment-modeling/index.md

 ---
-abstract: Public sentiment is a direct public-centric indicator for planning effective actions.
+abstract: "Public sentiment is a direct public-centric indicator for planning effective actions.
 Despite its importance, the systematic and reliable modeling of public sentiment remains untapped in previous studies.
 This research aims to develop a Bayesian-based approach for quantitative public